A suspected attack by Yemen's Houthi rebels targets a ship transiting the Bab el-Mandeb Strait

 On Tuesday, the Houthis said they launched missiles at a U.S.-flagged container ship in the Gulf of Aden.
 The Joint Maritime Information Center, which is overseen by the U.S. Navy, identified the ship as the Maersk Sentosa and warned it was the longest-distance attack seen from Yemen by the Houthis since November

 Late on Tuesday night, the Houthis issued a broad claim of responsibility for three attacks, which included the Maersk Sentosa.
-Maersk, a Danish firm that is the world’s biggest shipping company, did not immediately respond for comment.
+Maersk, a Danish firm that is the world’s biggest shipping company, confirmed to The Associated Press that its vessel had been targeted.

+“No injuries to the crew or damage to the ship or cargo were reported,” the shipping company said in the statement.
+“The vessel is currently continuing her voyage towards her next port of call.”

 The rebels have targeted more than 70 vessels by firing missiles and drones in their campaign that has killed four sailors.
 They seized one vessel and sank two since November.